orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Iterator
-* **Definition:** *Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation*
+* **Definition:** *Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation*
 * **Frequency of use:** *High*

 +++